 Is duty free shopping really the amazing bargain it’s supposed to be?
-What is best to buy in duty free, and how much money can you save?
+What is best to buy in duty free in Auckland, Wellington and Christchurch, and how much money can you save?

 Shopping for a bargain